gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Keystone is not only used to store information about users, passwords
-and projects, but also to store a catalog of the availables services
+and projects, but also to store a catalog of the available services
 the OpenStack cloud is offering.
 To each service is then assigned an
 *endpoint* which basically consists of a set of three urls (public,
 internal, administrative) and a region.